The Essential Good News of Christianity

 We don't please God by following rules.
 We please Him by adopting His value system.

-Since God's value system is sacrificial love for the benefit of others, exploitation is the most true opposite of this love:
+Since the value system of God is sacrificial love for the benefit of others, exploitation is the most true opposite of this love:

 Jesus' command to Christians was to love each other as He loved us.
 (John 15:12) This is the means by which we are to show that we love God.
 (John 14:15) And it has the intended side-effect of repairing our relationships with each other.
 (Matthew 19:29)